weita0/mobx-playground/src/mobx-share.md

 any ES5 browser, api's are the same, but has some limitations

+### What is MobX

+> MobX is a battle tested library that makes state management simple and scalable by transparently applying functional reactive programming (TFRP)

 ### Philosophy

 Anything that can be derived from the application state, should be derived. **Automatically**